 Pray and be always vigilant.

 Today is the feast day of a Saint that is particularly dear to my heart: St. Clare of Assisi.
 This post is timely, as M. and I only yesterday discovered the Mount St. Francis Hermitage just outside of town.
-We hope to visit for Mass and contemplation as often as possible, and eventually for retreat.
 It’s a 20-30 minute drive, however, but thankfully an ordained Brother makes the journey to St. Mary of the Assumption just a few blocks from us every Sunday to say the Traditional Latin Mass.

 St. Clare of Assisi.